 Prom season is a super exciting time.
-The school year has mostly wound down, the weather has gotten nice, and your date said “yes” to your promposal.
+Depending on where you live, the school year may have mostly wound down and the weather has improved.
+Your date said “yes” to your promposal.
 You finally get to attend what is likely your first “dressy” event to boot!

 So, how do you do it right?